Coronavirus and managing pain at home - your questions answered07 April 2020

 Yes, although the service they offer you is likely to have changed during the coronavirus outbreak.

 Rheumatology teams and GP surgeries are working as hard as they can to offer the best service to patients.
 To minimise the number of people coming into hospital and surgery, might be offered an alternative to face to face assessments or appointments.

 Teams are using a mixture of telephone, video and email consultations to provide support and advice.
 There may be a delay in offering appointments or answering queries due to the increased demands on the NHS during this time.

 It’s important to remember that if you’re unwell, have new or unusual symptoms that you’re concerned about, or really struggling despite taking your usual medication, you should contact your GP or rheumatology team for support.

-My physio is cancelled, what exercises can you suggest for doing at home?
+My physio has been postponed, what exercises can you suggest for doing at home?

 Also, exercise helps keep muscles strong, joints flexible, our heart and lungs healthy, and can be really helpful in reducing stress and anxiety and lifting our mood, if we’re feeling low.